Supernova4422/Light-Show-Toolkit-/README.md

 ## Available Operations
 Operations can be applied to a command, changing their functionality

-Within the LS file format, a command preceeded by '+' denotes "add", '-' denotes "Subtract", nothing denotes "Set"
+Within the lightshow file format, a command preceeded by '+' denotes "add", '-' denotes "Subtract", nothing denotes "Set"

 ### Set Operator (Default)
 * For Colour, will SET the colour to the given value for each "Currently Selected Group"